shireenf-ibm/stackrox/roxctl/netpol/connectivity/map/explain_analysis.md

 1. Connections which are concluded from policies' rules are reported in a section `Specific connections and their reasons`;
 in this section, for each `src` => `dst` pair :
-- if there are allowed connections from `src` to `dst`,it reports under internal section `Allowed connections` for each allowed connection which egress networking resource(s) selects the `src` and what rules allow the connection; and likewise the rules of `ingress` networking resource(s) capturing `dst` that allows the connection.
+- if there are allowed connections from `src` to `dst`, it reports under internal section `Allowed connections`

+for each allowed connection which egress networking resource(s) selects the `src` and what rules allow the connection; and likewise the rules of `ingress` networking resource(s) capturing `dst` that allows the connection.
 - it also specifies the networking resource(s) and reasons that reveal to the denied connections from `src` to `dst` under internal section `Denied connections` on both egress and ingress directions